vitaliejicol/gameofpods/voting-app/README.md

 `kubectl create -f result-deployment.yaml`

 ### Note : Worker Deployment depends on the Database therefor it might take a second to turn it green on quiz portal as it waits for your db-deployment to be ready.

+## If you have completed the challenge and turned all